Edgewater, Chicago: Andersonville

 The Saint Ita Catholic Church bell tower, on Broadway, has long been used by community residents and businesses as a symbol of Edgewater on signage and other media.

 Andersonville is a neighborhood in western Edgewater and northwestern Uptown.
 Once a sleepy little village made up primarily of Swedish immigrants, the community is particularly known for its diversity, including a continued Swedish cultural presence led by the Swedish American Museum and other Swedish businesses.
 From the 1980s through the present time, the neighborhood has been well known as a neighborhood where many lesbians live, although the reality is more akin to the diversity mentioned above.
 Swedish businesses include the bar Simon's Tavern, a former basement speakeasy, which serves the Swedish wine drink as glögg, and Svea restaurants.
 At one time there were more Swedes in Chicago than any city outside of Stockholm.
 Many of Andersonville's Swedes were carpenters, contractors and architects, and played a significant role in building the city.

-A significant number of Middle-Eastern businesses and a new influx of families with children all make this a very diverse population.
-Andersonville is also known for its unique commercial district, made up almost entirely of a variety of independent locally owned specialty shops, restaurants, and service providers.
+A number of Middle-Eastern businesses and an influx of families with children contribute to the area's diverse population.
+Andersonville is also known for its commercial district, made up almost entirely of a variety of independent locally owned specialty shops, restaurants, and service providers.

 The Andersonville Commercial Historic District, which runs along Clark Street from Ainslie Street to Rosehill Drive, was added to the National Register of Historic Places in March 2010.
 It joined the nearby residential Lakewood Balmoral Historic District.

 The approximate street boundaries of Andersonville, as defined by the Andersonville Chamber of Commerce, are Lawrence (4800 N) to the south, Victoria (5800 N) to the north, Ravenswood (1800 W) to the west, and Magnolia (1250 W) to the east.
 The heart of the Andersonville commercial district is Clark and Berwyn (5300 N).

 Andersonville's roots as a community extend well back into the 19th century, when immigrant Swedish farmers started moving north into what was then a distant suburb of Chicago.
 The neighborhood traces its name to a parcel of land in Uptown bounded by Clark Street, Ravenswood Avenue, Foster Avenue, and Winnemac Avenue, which was then surrounded by a large cherry orchard.
 As families began to move to the area, the neighborhood's first school, the Andersonville School, was built on the parcel in 1854.
 It served as the area's primary school until 1908.